-Our teenagers are getting challenged everywhere.
+Our teenagers are used to getting challenged.
 They get challenged in sports.
 They get challenged at school.
 They get challenged by their friends to give into peer pressure.
-About the only place teenagers don’t get challenged is in church.
+Often, about the only place teenagers don’t get challenged is in church.
 Instead, they learn safe little lessons about safe little things.

-Yet, in the Gospels we see Jesus calling His disciples to danger…to cause…to active participation in His search and rescue mission for lost souls.
+Yet, in the Gospels we see Jesus calling His disciples to danger, to a cause, to active participation in His search-and-rescue mission for lost souls.
 In Matthew 10:16-20, He actually warned them of the dangers they were about to face, and then He unleashed them to face those dangers by sending them on a community-wide mission trip.

-But when a teenager is put in a position of sharing their faith with their friends, everything changes.
+But when a teenager is put in a position of sharing the Gospel with their friends, everything changes.
 Now they have purpose.
 Now they have a vested interest in understanding their faith so they can explain it to others in a clear and compelling way.
-Now they are hungry for spiritual truth that can reach into the lives of their lost and hurting friends.
-Now they are motivated to pray with passion as they see that heaven and hell stand in the balance when it comes to their friends’ souls.
+Now they’re hungry for spiritual truth that can reach into the lives of their lost and hurting friends.
+Now they’re motivated to pray with passion as they see that Heaven and Hell stand in the balance when it comes to their friends’ souls.

 Evangelism as Firestarter

 Jesus turned this model upside down by putting His disciples in dangerous situations.
 He challenged them.
 He pushed them.
-He coached them and He trained them along the way.
-Think of it this way.
-Say your church leadership decided they want you to sit through a mandatory six-week, twelve-hour a day bomb defusing class.
+He coached them, and He trained them along the way.
+Think of it this way: Say your church leadership decided they want you to sit through a mandatory six-week, twelve-hour-a-day bomb-defusing class.
 You don’t have to pass it.
 You just have to sit through it.
-Do you think you’d be bored after about a half an hour?
-But what if you were told that after the class was over you were going to Afghanistan?
+Do you think you’d be bored after a half-hour?
+But what if you were told that after the class was over you were going to Afghanistan to defuse bombs?

-We are forcing our teenagers to sit through what feels to them like a twelve-hour a day, boring, bomb defusing class, but never deploying them to Afghanistan!
-Where is Afghanistan for them?
-It’s their schools.
-It’s their Instagram and Snapchat.
+We’re forcing our teenagers to sit through what feels to them like a twelve-hour-a-day, boring, bomb-defusing class, but never deploying them to Afghanistan!
+What is “Afghanistan” for them?
+It’s sharing their faith in their schools, or on Instagram or Snapchat.

 Try This! ❯